Wilson1510/klampis-pim/documentation/common.md

 - System user with (ID: 1) will be created for all automated operations
 - `created_by` and `updated_by` will be used as non-nullable foreign keys
 - Default to system user (ID: 1) when no user context is available
-- System user has role "SYSTEM" and no password
+- System user has role "SYSTEM"
 - All data migrations and seeding operations use system user